binste/chicago_safepassage_evaluation/README.md

 The policy evaluation is one of two parts of my master thesis (2018) at the University of Zurich under the supervision of [Prof. Pietro Biroli](https://sites.google.com/site/pietrobiroli/home).
 The second one is [A Basic Guide to Reproducible Research](https://binste.github.io/basic_reproducibility_guide/), where this analysis serves as an example.

 The empirical approach chosen for this analysis follows one of the specifications in the paper ["Do More Eyes on the Street Reduce Crime?
 Evidence from Chicago’s Safe Passage Program"](https://ignaciomsarmiento.github.io/assets/Safe_Passage_WP.pdf) by Daniel McMillen, Ignacio Sarmiento-Barbieri, and Ruchi Singh from June 22, 2017.
-It can therefore be seen as an attempt to replicate some of their main findings.
+It is an attempt to replicate their main finding of a significant reduction in violent crime due to the Safe Passage program.

-For a more detailed description of the data used, the empirical strategy as well as its limitations, see the Appendix (XXX)
+For a more detailed description of the data used, the empirical strategy as well as its limitations, see the Appendix (XXX).

 ## Replicate analysis
 ### Figures for website and comparison to McMillen et al. (2017)